-Through the audit process in accordance with generally accepted principles of auditing of internal controls related to financial reporting in Japan, we implemented the following procedures based on our judgment as specialists and a professional spirit of skeptical inquiry:
+Through the audit process in accordance with generally accepted principles of auditing of internal controls related to financial reporting

 - Audit procedures to obtain the audit evidence regarding the results of assessment of internal controls related to financial reporting in the Internal Controls Report; the auditor has the option of choosing to apply and implement audit procedures for internal controls based on its assessment of the importance of their impact on the reliability of financial reporting; - Consideration of the overall presentation of the Internal Controls Report, including the scope of assessment of internal controls related to financial reporting, assessment procedures, and management's description of the results of assessment; - Securing sufficient and appropriate audit evidence regarding the results of assessment of internal controls related to financial reporting in the Internal Controls Report.
 We are responsible for instructions, oversight, and implementation related to auditing of the Internal Controls Report.
 We are responsible for expressing an independent audit opinion.